 Last Friday, the Senate Environment & Public Works (EPW) Committee released S. 4137, the Water Resources Development Act (WRDA) for 2022.
 The committee held a brief but collegial hearing on Wednesday where the bill was unanimously reported favorably to the Senate floor.
 The full Senate is expected to take up WRDA by early June, with the House expected to follow soon after.
 This keeps the bill on pace to maintain the biennial time frame for consideration that has generally been observed for the water infrastructure bill in recent years.

 The largest of these authorizations supports a $19 billion federal investment for the Coastal Texas Protection and Restoration Feasibility Study, which proposes the development of a new coastal storm barrier along Texas’s Gulf Coast.
-The proposal was formulated in the wake of Hurricane Ike, which devastated towns along the Gulf Coast in 2008 and was the third costliest hurricane in U.S. history.
+This proposal was formulated in the wake of Hurricane Ike, which devastated towns along the Gulf Coast in 2008 and was the third costliest hurricane in U.S. history.

 While the WRDA bill provides a heavy focus on Corps projects, it also proposes several policy changes to the nation’s water infrastructure policies.
 Provisions in the 2022 WRDA bill include: